What is corrosion and how does it occur?

 Corrosion affects metals in a number of ways.
 When metal structures corrode, their integrity is weakened and they become more prone to collapsing.
 Once corrosion starts, it can spread rapidly which makes it necessary to be vigilant and prevent it right when it starts.

+- Anodic Protection: In anodic protection, the surface that needs to be protected is coated with a metal that is less reactive (e.g. tin).
 Anodic protection is used to protect storage tanks that are made of carbon steel which are being used for storing fifty percent caustic soda and sulfuric acid.

-Cathodic protection is often used for protecting steel pipelines that carry fuel or water, ship hulls, water heater tanks, and offshore oil platforms.
+- Cathodic Protection: Applying a layer of zinc on the surface of iron alloy steel is an example of cathodic protection.
+Cathodic protection is used for protecting steel pipelines that carry fuel or water, ship hulls, water heater tanks, and offshore oil platforms.

-An immediate step that you can take is using the WD-40 Multi-Use-Product.
+An immediate step that you can take is using the WD-40® Multi-Use-Product.
 The spray is capable of protecting metal parts for a period of time if exposed to the environment and possible longer the object is kept indoors.
 It is advised to reapply WD-40 regularly.